 Are athletes separated by gender?
 What’s the sleeping arrangement like?

-Athletes are required to complete an entrance survey prior to camp listing any special dietary restrictions, food allergies, and special needs.
+Parents are required to complete a medical form prior to camp listing any special dietary restrictions, food allergies, and special needs.
 We strive to accommodate athletes needs from the moment they arrive.
 Athletes are responsible for cooking for one another during their stay at camp.
 Athletes needing Gluten-Free or vegetarian/ vegan meal options will be cooked a separate meal as needed.
 Please be specific with your athlete’s needs when you complete your athlete form.
 Please contact us directly with any specific questions.

 Athletes need to be extremely conscious of hydration and caloric consumption.
 Athletes who don’t take hydration and calories seriously will struggle to complete the daily mileage.
 Air at over 9,000 ft has a lower concentration of oxygen and can lead to some initial discomfort that can be mitigated with increased hydration and caloric intake.
 We know the signs of altitude sickness and how to mitigate these effects with minimal intervention.
 Athletes will need additional calories – we’ve got this all under control!